slackers123/somedb/README.md

 ```

 ### Queries
 There are two types of queries.
-Simple quereis are simply iterators over a list of entities.
+Simple queries are simply iterators over a list of entities.
 ```rust
 let alans = db.query::<Person>()?
     .filter(|p| p.first_name == "Alan")